 Kate Woodford is an Associate Consultant with Constellation Consulting.
 Kate holds a Master of Public Policy from the University of Toronto, and has focused her professional career in the areas of community investment policy, analytics, and community facilitation.
 Her experience working for the public, private and non-profit sectors have focused on arts and culture space and programming (City of Toronto, Toronto Arts Council), in addition to decision-making modelling and strategy implementation for corporate clients.

 Sarah Fotheringham is an Associate Consultant with Constellation Consulting.
 Sarah has a PhD from the University of Calgary and is a Registered Social Worker (RSW).
 She has worked in the non-profit sector in a range of capacities including in program development, research and policy for over 15 years.
 Areas of specialty include violence against women, poverty, community economic development and social enterprise.
+In addition to supporting Constellation Consulting Group, Sarah teaches in the faculty of Social Work at the University of Calgary.

 Jenny Ofrim is an Associate Consultant with Constellation Consulting.
 Jenny holds an MSW from Wilfrid Laurier University and has over 10 years of experience in the non-profit sector conducting clinical practice, program development and management.
 She is an accredited SROI practitioner through the Social Value Network International.
 Jenny has led and assisted SROI analyses and program evaluations in fields such as child abuse, youth at risk, sexual exploitation, sexual health, multi-disciplinary collaboration, food security, micro-lending and literacy.